<H1>Our Dedicated Team of Criminal Defence Solicitors are Here for You.<H1>

 Being arrested can be very upsetting for you and those close to you.
-However, you do not have to face the experience alone and we are ready to help 24 hours a day, seven days a week regardless of the alleged offence with advice, assistance and support to help you while you are in the police station.
+However, you do not have to face the experience alone and our team of expert criminal defence solicitors are ready to help 24 hours a day, seven days a week.
+Regardless of the alleged offence we can offer advice, assistance and support to help you while you are in the police station.
 Please check out our jargon free guides below to help you understand the rights you have on arrest and the procedures that the police should follow.

 What happens if you are arrested unfairly or injured during arrest?